vyos/vyos-documentation/docs/configuration/interfaces/wwan.rst

 Firmware Update
 ***************

-All available WWAN cards have a build in, reprogrammable firmware.
-Most of the vendors provide a regular update to the firmware used in the baseband chip.
+All available WWAN cards have a built-in, reprogrammable firmware.
+Most vendors provide regular updates to firmware used in the baseband chip.

-As VyOS makes use of the QMI interface to connect to the WWAN modem cards, also the firmware can be reprogrammed.
+As VyOS makes use of the QMI interface to connect to the WWAN modem cards, the firmware can be reprogrammed.

 To update the firmware, VyOS also ships the `qmi-firmware-update` binary.
 To upgrade the firmware of an e.g. Sierra Wireless MC7710 module to the firmware